PrimeAcademy/dockerizing-application/README.md

 When we run our container the command should now be:

 `docker run -p 3001:3000 -p 35729:35729 -v $(pwd):/app [CONTAINER_NAME]`

+## Adding Docker Compose

+We had to add a lot of additional settings to the **Docker** commands but we can repurpose them as configuration settings in a new **Docker** yaml configuration file.
+This configuration file can hold many of these custom settings along with eventually letting us run and configure many different **Docker Containers**.

+1. Create a new file called `docker-compose.yml` at the root of the project.
+1. The configuration settings in the `docker-compose.yml` file are as follows:

+    ```yml
+    version: '3'

+    services:
+        ##
+        ## CONTAINER for Client Side Application
+        ## to test service run:
+        ##     docker-compose up --build -d client
+        ## ----------------------------------------
+        client:
+            build:
+                context: ./
+            environment:
+                - REACT_APP_PORT=3000
+                # - CHOKIDAR_USEPOLLING=true # supposed to help with watch events in VM https://create-react-app.dev/docs/advanced-configuration
+            ports:
+                - 3001:3000 # expose ports - HOST:CONTAINER
+                - 35729:35729
+            volumes:
+                - '.:/app'
+                - '/app/node_modules'
+            command: npm run client
+    ```

+1. Breaking down the configuration

 #### Docker Command Cheat Sheet